 This option toggles the System Boot Event logging to enabled or disabled.
 The options are Disabled and Enabled.

 MECI

-The Multiple Event Count Increment (MECI) counter counts the number of occurrences a duplicate event must happen before the MECI counter is incremented.
+The Multiple Event Count Increment (MECI) counter counts the number of occurences a duplicate event must happen before the MECI counter is incremented.
 This is a numeric value.
+The default value is 1.

 METW